 The original Wharf 7 was built in 1967 and is no longer fit for purpose.
 In December 2020, we were granted resource consent to demolish and rebuild it.
-We have been working with designers and construction specialists since this, and construction is starting in April 2022.
+We have been working with designers and construction specialists since this, and construction is currently underway.

 This is a major milestone for the port and the region.
 The new Wharf 7 will be:

 Infrastructure construction specialists McConnell Dowell have been awarded the contract for Wharf 7.
 A range of sub-contractors from Tairāwhiti will be used throughout the rebuild.

 Read more about the construction timeline, and key consent conditions, below.

 Following a significant value engineering process, collaborating with McConnell Dowell’s engineering team, we significantly refined and improved the original wharf design.

 It now needs just 50 percent of the piles compared to the initial design.
 The piles will be drilled prior to driving, so considerably less noise will be generated from the project.

 The enhanced deck-on-pile design will further increase seismic resilience, improve operational longevity, reduce steel use by 70 percent and minimise the environmental impact of the structure.

 No hardfill is required anymore.
 This leaves the seabed below as it is today, without interrupting the rua koura (crayfish puerulus) and local ecology.
 It also results in 3,300 fewer truck movements through the city.